-Two big names in the project management software space.
-Which one is the best one for you?
-Wrike vs Smartsheet, let the battle begin!
+Wrike vs Smartsheet.
+Two big names in the project management software space head to head.
+Which one is best one you?

-Project management software has come a long way in recent times and with the plethora of options to choose from, having an objective look at some of the key players is important to make sure you pick the best fit for your team and organisation.
-In this blog, we want to give you that clarity by comparing some of the key features of both software so you can decide what suits your organisation best.
+Project management software has come a long way in recent times and there is a plethora of options to choose from.
+Having a look at some of the big players and comparing key features helps you to decide the best format for your team and organisation.
+In this blog we do a one-on-one comparison of Wrike vs Smartsheet to see who comes up trumps.

 A Brief Overview

-Founded in 2006, Wrike is a project management software that focuses on assisting two key activities: project management and team collaboration.
-Through its simplistic interface, extended task management and collaboration tools and an impressive variety of integrations, Wrike has quickly become a prominent figure in the project management software space.
-They have particularly favourability in the agile project management space where users benefit from the in-built Kanban boards, customizable workflows and story mapping features.
+Founded in 2006, Wrike is a project management software that focuses on two key activities: project management and team collaboration.
+Wrike has quickly become a prominent figure in the project management software space with a simple interface, extended task management and collaboration tools, and an impressive variety of integrations.
+It is the favoured solution in the Agile project management space with in-built Kanban boards, customisable workflows, and story mapping features.

-Smartsheets was founded in 2005 and, as the name would suggest, is a project management software with a user interface that is centred around “smart sheets” or smarter, elevated spreadsheets.
-With its extensive integration with Microsoft apps and services, Smartsheets quickly became a popular alternative to Microsoft Project.
-Its rather straightforward approach has gained traction for users that want a more simple and stripped down software that is not over bloated with features.
+Smartsheet was founded in 2005 and, as the name suggests, has a user interface centred around smarter, elevated spreadsheets.
+With extensive integration to Microsoft apps and services, Smartsheets quickly became a popular alternative to Microsoft Project.
+Its straightforward approach appeals to users wanting a simple, stripped down software that isn’t bloated with features.

-We would be reading all day if we went comparing every single feature and tool both software possess.
-For your convenience, we have identified seven key categories and capabilities that we believe are critical for assessing a project management software’s suitability: Usability, reporting and visualisation, collaboration, project planning, accessibility, integration, and pricing.
+Every organisation has different requireements, so we have identified seven key categories and capabilities that are critical for assessing project management software.
+They are: Usability, reporting and data visualisation, collaboration, project planning, accessibility, integration, and pricing.

 Wrike vs Smartsheet: Usability

-While both Smartsheet and Wrike have relatively user-friendly and simple interfaces, Smartsheets intuitive spreadsheet-like format, a structure many are familiar with, allows users to make the most out of the software without much prior experience.
-On the other hand, Wrike does require some time to fully adapt and utilise to its full capacity.
+While both Smartsheet and Wrike have relatively user-friendly and simple interfaces, Smartsheets intuitive spreadsheet-like format allows users to make the most out of it without much experience.
+By contrast, Wrike does require some time to fully adapt and utilise its full capacity.

 Wrike vs Smartsheet: Reporting and visualisation